 - Selecting No provisioning from the available options disables Just-In-Time provisioning.
 This is selected by default.

 - Alternatively you could choose to always provision users to the user store domain.
 Select the user store domain name from the dropdown list to provision users to the user store.
 The default user store that is shipped with the Identity Server is the user store available by default.
-You can of your preference and it will be listed in this dropdown for selection.
+You can configure a user store of your preference and it will be listed in this dropdown for selection.

 Provisioning claims should be compatible with the policies defined in the user store manger configuration.
 For example user name should match with the UsernameJavaRegEx and

 To read up about the JIT provisioning architecture, see Provisioning Architecture.